Sgitario/sgitario.github.io/_posts/2019-06-25-aws-certified-solutions-architect-summary.md

 - Roles are more secure than storing your access key and secret access key on individual EC2 instances.
 - Roles are easier to manage.
-- Roles can be assigned to an EC2 instance after it is created using both the console & command line.
+- Roles can be assigned to an EC2 instance after it is created using both the console and command line.
 - Roles are universal - you can use them in any region.

 ## Create a billing alarm